 There are so many non-profit causes worthy of your charitable gifts.
+You can donate to charity from your investments rather than writing a check!
 In this video, Kyle Stacey, CFP® outlines 3 planned giving strategies that will save you money on taxes, allowing you to stretch your donations to charity even further.

 So today I want to talk about charitable giving and ways you can utilize your investments to accomplish some of your charitable endeavors.
 So one of those ways that you can look at is just simply gifting appreciated stock.
 So say you’ve got some appreciated stock.
 Maybe it’s Apple, you bought it at a pretty low price, it’s appreciated over time and you don’t necessarily want to pay the capital gains tax.
 What you could do is instead of giving cash to charity, you can gift some of the appreciated stock to charity.
 If it’s a qualified 501(c)(3), the charity receives the stock, they don’t pay taxes on it.
 You don’t pay taxes on it, and you get an immediate tax deduction in the year in which you gave that stock at its fair market value.
 In addition to that, you don’t have to pay the capital gains tax – so you get to kill two birds with one stone.